Floyd Mayweather vs Manny Pacquiao still divides opinion over seven years after the pair smashed the Pay Per View record.

 “We thought about postponing.
 But as the weeks went on it was getting stronger in the gym, I was happy with his performances.
 We thought he could get through the fight.”

-Five years later, and there’s still an opportunity for Floyd Mayweather vs Manny Pacquiao II, probably now more than ever.
+Pushing eight years later, and there’s still an opportunity for Floyd Mayweather vs Manny Pacquiao II, but only in an exhibition capacity.

 Recent events in the world have the boxing fraternity calling out for massive fights.
 They don’t come much bigger than MayPac II.